TrueRou/nogu/nogu-docs/analysis-prd.md

-# nogu-nukko PRD
+# Analysis PRD

 ## Summary

-nogu-nukko is a part of nogu backend services, which works at data analysis layer.
+analysis service is a part of nogu backend services, which works by python multiprocess

 ## Function

-nukko receives analysis requests from nekko through redis task queue.
+analysis service receives analysis requests through task queue.

-When requests reach, nukko will extract required data from mysql
+when requests reach, it will extract required data from mysql

-nukko then analyzes the data extracted and calculate for the final results
+it then analyzes the data extracted and calculate for the final results

-The final results will be saved to redis.
+the final results will be saved to a few tables.

-The message of process complete will also be inserted into another redis task queue
+the message of process complete will also be inserted into another task queue

 ## Database Structure

-### analysis_requests

-- stage_id: int (primary)
-- timestamp: datatime

-### analysis_response

-- stage_id: int (primary)
-- timestamp: datatime

 ### score_detail